folly2022/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7.  a program that prints the lowercase alphabet in reverse, followed by a new line.
 8.  a program that prints all the numbers of base 16 in lowercase, followed by a new line.
-9.a program that prints all possible combinations of single-digit numbers
+9.a program that prints all possible combinations of single-digit numbers 10.a program that prints all possible different combinations of two digits.